pyhf

 If you haven’t already, make a new Python 3 virtual environment and then install pyhf

-from either PyPI with pip
+from PyPI with pip

 (pyhf-tutorial) $ python -m pip install pyhf